axelpale/yamdog/api.md

 <a name="yamdogdecorators"></a>
 ## [yamdog](#yamdog).[decorators](#yamdogdecorators)

-The default docs output is a bit dull.
+The default [yamdog](#yamdog) output is very minimal and dull.

-With decorators you can style the document in various ways.
+With decorators you can enhance the document in various ways.
 Below you can find many prebuilt decorators, for example to emphasize matching keywords, insert tables of contents, and order the documentation blocks in alphabetical order.